 A test is considered valid if observation criteria outlined in Section 18.7.1.3.3 (a) to (d) have been met.

-The test result is considered “+” and the substance should not be transported in portable tanks as a dangerous good of Division 5.1 if an explosion and/or fragmentation of the pipe, as specified in Section 18.7.1.3.3 (e) and (f) is observed.
+The test result is considered “+” and the substance should not be contained in portable tanks as an oxidizing substance if an explosion and/or fragmentation of the pipe, as specified in Section 18.7.1.3.3 (e) and (f) is observed.

 The test result is considered “-” if no explosion and/or fragmentation of the pipe is observed.
 Splitting of the pipe or its separation from the end plates, as specified in Section 18.7.1.3.3 (g) is evidence of a “-” result.